-After 8 years of beating local opponents, Carlos Torre finally got his break by winning the Louisiana Championship in New Orleans IN 1923.
-In the same year, Torre also took third place in a competition in New York.
+After 8 years of beating local opponents, Carlos Torre finally got his break by winning the Louisiana Championship in New Orleans in 1923.
+The same year, Torre took third place in a competition in New York.

-However, Carlos Torre made a major comeback the following year where he claimed the first spot in Detroit in the 25th Western Open/ U.S Open Chess Champion.
-Later the following year he also won at Rochester, New York but took third place in New York.
+Carlos Torre made a major comeback the following year where he claimed the first spot in Detroit in the 25th Western Open/ U.S Open Chess Champion.
+Later the following year he also won in Rochester, New York, and took third place in New York City.

 In 1925, this by then upcoming chess master made his European debut in events with stronger and tougher opponents.
 The European debut was not as successful but Torre tied for the third and fourth spot in Marienbad.
 In Moscow, the same year, Carlos Torre tied for fifth and sixth place.
 His best performance on the European stage remains the tied second and third place which he achieved in Leningrad.

 The following year Carlo Torres also managed to tie for second and third place in Chicago.
 However, his last trophy came in 1926 in Mexico City.